Do you feel like you are swimming upstream against the current when you try to simplify your life? I know I do.

 So what do I mean by this?

 We are all bombarded constantly with advertisements to buy, buy, buy!
 Everyone wants us to give them our money for products that they say will make our lives wonderful.
 Plain and simple, they are trying to brainwash us into thinking they know better what is good for us than we know what is good for ourselves.
 That’s kind of scary.
 And, not true.

-2. Politicians and economists:
+Politicians and Economists

-So which is it, spend to grow the economy by buying products we don’t need or save for the future so we don’t have to depend on the government in our old age?
+So which is it, spend to grow the economy by buying products we don’t need or save for the future so we don’t depend on the government in our old age?
 Talk about mixed messages.

 Many things are working against us when we want to simplify our lives.
 Even our own family and friends may think we have gone off the deep end because we don’t want to buy into the idea of “having it all”.

 In reality the opposite is true.
-When we have only the things we love and need we will find our lives a lot simpler in a good way.
+When we have only the things we love and need we find our lives a lot simpler in a good way.

 To a lighter load along the way.